Who We Are

-From programming to performance to education and outreach, discovery is at the heart of Riverside Symphony, one of New York’s most admired ensembles.
-Drawing on the legendary breadth and depth of New York City’s freelance musical community, conductor George Rothman and composer Anthony Korf, who co-founded the orchestra in 1981, have forged a team of supremely accomplished instrumentalists, comfortable in an amazingly wide range of styles and periods.
-Now in its 33rd season, Riverside Symphony is widely credited for bringing a unique musical perspective to classical music audiences in New York City.
-Its vibrant performances of innovative programs are routinely lauded by The New York Times, and its six CDs have been acclaimed in both the U.S. and the international press.
+From programming to performance to education and outreach, discovery is at the heart of Riverside Symphony’s artistic credo.
+Drawing on the legendary breadth and depth of New York City’s freelance musical community, conductor George Rothman and composer Anthony Korf, who co-founded the orchestra in 1981, have forged a team of supremely accomplished instrumentalists, comfortable with music in an amazingly wide range of styles and periods.

 In all its endeavors, Riverside Symphony strives to serve the art form and inspire adventurous listeners of all backgrounds to engage with classical music.

 - Numerous premieres of major orchestral works by today’s most important composers, six of them Riverside Symphony commissions;

 - Performances of rarely heard orchestral compositions by such masters as Haydn, Prokofiev, and Ravel;